FanescaPhase2Cover.jpg

 It hadn’t failed… the creature had been fed.

 Ragar saw it too, her rapier slipping uselessly past the armor.
 “Different approach,” she said aloud, already adjusting.
-Her gaze flicked toward me, than past me, toward Raph’æl.
+Her gaze flicked toward me, then past me, toward Raph’æl.

 I realized later what she had done—threaded a plan directly into his thoughts.
-Silent.
-Safe.
+Silent and safe from the foe’s knowledge.
 He would accept it.
-He was the trusted one.
+As he tended to.

 “Understood,” Raph’æl called from the cot.